 Although soy and wheat have traditionally been used for producing plant-based substitutes, the pea is gradually becoming a primary choice among consumers due to its high nutrition profile and rich protein content.
 The segment accounted for over 15% of the market share in 2019.
 The growing desire among consumers for the protein that is a clean label, including non-GMO and organic, is leading to the exponential growth of pea protein.
 The pea protein consumption has doubled to 275,000 tons from 2015, which is expected to grow another 30% in 2020, hoping to reach 580,000 tons in 2025.

-Wheat has been a traditional protein source in plant-based meat.
+Wheat has been a traditional meat protein source in plant-based meat.
 The demand for wheat protein products has been declining considerably, owing to the growing incidence of gluten allergies.
 The rising health consciousness among consumers is also boosting the demand for gluten-free products.

 INSIGHTS BY MEAT TYPE

 Manufacturers are coming up with plant-based beef substitutes, which offer natural, organic, and vegan alternatives.
 The alternative beef market witnessed enormous growth, with over 25% YOY increase in the US in 2018 compared to 5% in the beef segment.
 Increased efforts to enhance consumer awareness of the environmental impact of beef consumption is driving consumers to opt for sustainable substitutes.
 Beef substitutes are expected to continue to drive market growth in the future.
-Plant-based beef is still a niche segment in the global plant-based meat market value and has enormous growth opportunities in the recent future, with growing penetration and demand for plant-based substitutes.
+Plant-based beef is still a niche segment in the global market value and has enormous growth opportunities in the recent future, with growing penetration and demand for meat substitutes.

 The rise in chicken consumption is primarily driven by the perceived benefits of chicken over beef and pork.
 Chicken is considered a healthier form of lean protein and a better alternative to red meat, such as pork and beef.
 However, the rapid growth of the chicken industry has caused an enormous environmental impact.
 Poultry farming creates a significant amount of land, water, and air pollution in communities around the world.
 Plant-based chickens provide the perfect solution in terms of sustainability and the widespread appeal of chicken-centric dishes.
 Plant-based chicken can help bolster chain restaurants appeal in the young generation.